-Spatial tuning properties of the auditory cortex
+132 Spatial tuning properties of the auditory cortex

-We computed a response azimuth function (RAF) for each auditory responsive vertex (location on the cortical surface, see SI Materials and Methods for details) by estimating a Finite Impulse Response (FIR) deconvolution (19) and associating the resulting parameter estimates with azimuth position based on the subject-specific optimal HRF time-to-peak (see SI Materials and Methods and SI Table 2 for details).
-RAFs revealed that the acoustic azimuth is sampled inhomogeneously in a similar way in SI and EB.
-Specifically, the distribution of preferred azimuth position (defined as the vector sum of azimuths eliciting a peak response in the RAF; SI Materials and Methods) across auditory cortex showed that the majority of vertices responded preferentially to contralateral sound locations in both frequency ranges (SI Fig 6A and SI Fig 7).
-Although there was a trend towards a group difference in the proportion of contralaterally tuned vertices in the 500 - 1400Hz frequency range (p = .06), none of the proportions differed significantly between participant groups (see SI Methods - Response azimuth functions for details on the statistical testing procedure).
-Another characteristic spatial tuning property is the location of the steepest slope in the RAF, that is, the azimuth position showing the greatest modulation rate.
-Most auditory vertices in EB exhibited such peak modulation rates at locations close to the frontal midline (SI Fig 6B), analogous to our findings in SI (17).
+133 We computed a response azimuth function (RAF) for each auditory responsive vertex (location on the cortical surface, see SI Materials and Methods for details) by estimating a Finite Impulse 134 Response (FIR) deconvolution (19) and associating the resulting parameter estimates with 135 azimuth position based on the subject-specific optimal HRF time-to-peak (see SI Materials and 136 137 Methods and SI Table 2 for details).
+RAFs revealed that the acoustic azimuth is sampled 138 inhomogeneously in a similar way in SI and EB.
+Specifically, the distribution of preferred 139 azimuth position (defined as the vector sum of azimuths eliciting a peak response in the RAF; SI Materials and Methods) across auditory cortex showed that the majority of vertices responded 140 preferentially to contralateral sound locations in both frequency ranges (SI Fig 6A and SI Fig 7).
+141 Although there was a trend towards a group difference in the proportion of contralaterally tuned 142

+143 vertices in the 500 - 1400Hz frequency range (p = .06), none of the proportions differed 144 significantly between participant groups (see SI Methods - Response azimuth functions for 145 details on the statistical testing procedure).
+Another characteristic spatial tuning property is the 146 location of the steepest slope in the RAF, that is, the azimuth position showing the greatest 147 modulation rate.
+Most auditory vertices in EB exhibited such peak modulation rates at locations 148 close to the frontal midline (SI Fig 6B), analogous to our findings in SI (17).

-We measured spatial selectivity as the Equivalent Rectangular Receptive Field (ERRF) width by transforming the area under the RAF into a rectangle with height equivalent to the peak response in the RAF, and an equivalent area.
+We measured spatial selectivity as the Equivalent Rectangular Receptive Field (ERRF) width by 149 transforming the area under the RAF into a rectangle with height equivalent to the peak 150 151 response in the RAF, and an equivalent area.
 The width of this area is the ERRF width, which provides a measure to compare spatial selectivity across conditions (20).
-Results showed a significant interaction effect between sound intensity and group (left hemisphere: mixed ANOVA, F(2,60) = 4.11, p = .021; right hemisphere: mixed ANOVA, F(2,60) = 3.45, p = .038; SIF(2,60) = 3.45, P = .038; P = .03 greatly across participants and were modulated by sound intensity.
-That is, we analyzed the consistency of azimuth preference across three sound levels (SI Materials and Methods) and observed level-variant location tuning in most participants (SI Fig 9).
-These results suggest that the auditory cortex of EB - analogous to the auditory cortex in SI - does not contain a clear azimuthal spatiotopic map.
+Results showed a 152 153 significant interaction effect between sound intensity and group (left hemisphere: mixed 154 ANOVA, F(2,60) = 4.11, p = .021; right hemisphere: mixed ANOVA, F(2,60) = 3.45, p = .038; SI 155 Fig 8).
+Analyses of simple main effects indicated that this interaction is caused by an increase in 156 ERRF width with increasing sound level in SI (left hemisphere p < .001, right hemisphere p < .001157 .001), which was absent in the left hemisphere of EB (p = 1.00) and reduced in the right 158 hemisphere of EB (p = .015, but only the differences between soft-medium and soft-loud were significant).
+In agreement with this, there was a significant between group difference at the 159 160 loudest intensity level in both hemispheres (p = .015 for left and right hemisphere; full details 161 about the statistical procedures and results are provided in SI).

-Topographic organization of spatial preference
+162 Topographic organization of spatial preference